Market intelligence: Collection

 Collection is the first step in the MI model, it involves the gathering of data and information of a particular market sector.
 Such data and information can be gathered from external sources, such as other organisations and their market strategies, research institutes and business reports.

 Internal factors can include looking into current strategy processes and personal customer trends.
-It is estimated that 70% to 80% of intelligence resides within organizations employees or, internal MI network, as they are the team who gains information’s when interacting with suppliers, customers and other industry contacts.
+It is estimated that 70% to 80% of intelligence resides within organizations employees or, internal MI network, as they are the team who gains information's when interacting with suppliers, customers and other industry contacts.
 To involve employees into an intelligence program to gain data and information the following considerations can be noted: developing a rewards program to promote participation, providing MI goals, requirements and a timeframe for information to be given in and creating a proper communication method to promote the intelligence program with employees such as using an e-mail system.

-A challenge that arises in the collection of data and information is the identification of relevant information, this is a result of organizations not clearly defining a market sector.

 Validation

-Validation is the second step in the MI model, this which can be referred to as data cleansing.The maintenance of good data quality is important as data and information is being retrieved from many different sources.
+Validation is the second step in the MI model, this which can be referred to as data cleansing.
+The maintenance of good data quality is important as data and information is being retrieved from many different sources.
 Data and information obtained from sources can be dirty, meaning that it is incomplete, wrong, inappropriate, duplicated.
 This step will allow data and information to be adjusted and understandable to the organization, furthermore it allows for consistency and compliance to be present.
 If data quality is not maintained correctly it can lead to organizational losses with revenue and governmental regulation failures.

 Method of Validation

 Data cleansing is a complex process that involves several stages in order to get good data quality for MI strategy use.
-Stages include defining the organization’s level of data quality, detecting error from the data collected and then repairing the errors.The five stages of data cleansing are data analysis to identify errors, eliminating the errors, checking to ensure elimination of error are done appropriately, refreshing the data in the data warehouse and finally replacing the dirty data with clean data.
+Stages include defining the organization's level of data quality, detecting error from the data collected and then repairing the errors.
+The five stages of data cleansing are data analysis to identify errors, eliminating the errors, checking to ensure elimination of error are done appropriately, refreshing the data in the data warehouse and finally replacing the dirty data with clean data.